-Here we optimize measurement protocols for learning short-ranged Hamiltonians from short time dynamics.
-We analyze numerically the reconstruction error in a protocol that prepares random product states and measures in random local bases, as in recent randomized measurement protocols \cite{Li2019, Elben2019StatisticalStates, Evans2019ScalableLearning, Huang2020PredictingMeasurements}.
-We then propose a derandomized protocol that guarantees the same reconstruction accuracy with a fixed set of initial states and measurements.
+Here we propose optimized measurement protocols for learning short-ranged Hamiltonians from short-time dynamics.
+We analyze the reconstruction error in a protocol that prepares random product states and measures in random local bases, as in recent randomized measurement schemes \cite{Li2019, Elben2019StatisticalStates, Evans2019ScalableLearning, Huang2020PredictingMeasurements}.
+We then develop a derandomized protocol that guarantees the same reconstruction accuracy with a fixed set of initial states and measurements.
 For a given state, the measurements of this protocol characterize all geometrically-local reduced density matrices using a fixed set of measurement bases, adapting overlapping tomography methods \cite{Cotler2020QuantumTomography, Garcia-Perez2020PairwiseSystems, Bonet-Monroig2020NearlyStates} to the special case of lattices.
 Our analysis shows that the total number of measurements required to recover a short-ranged Hamiltonian to a fixed accuracy is in fact system-size independent.
 Importantly, it provides an accurate numerical estimate for the optimal measurement time based on a rough prior guess of the Hamiltonian.

 \paragraph*{Problem setting.} The goal of the scheme we analyze is to recover short-ranged Hamiltonians from their short-time dynamics \cite{DaSilva2011}.
 We say that a closed quantum system on a lattice is governed by a $k$-ranged Hamiltonian if each term in the Hamiltonian is contained in a cube of side length $k$.
-The procedure for learning a $k$-ranged Hamiltonian $H$ consists of (i) initializing the system in different product states $\ket{\psi}$, (ii) evolving the initial states for a short time under $H$, and (iii) measuring the evolved states in various bases.
+The procedure for learning a $k$-ranged Hamiltonian $H$ consists of (i) initializing the system in different product states, (ii) evolving the initial states for a short-time under $H$, and (iii) measuring the evolved states in various bases.
 Our goal is to reconstruct $H$ to a given accuracy using a minimal number of shots $N$, defined as the total number of experiments, from state preparation to measurement.
 Both the number of shots and the classical computation should scale favourably with the size of the system.

 Any $k$-ranged Hamiltonian $H$ may be expanded in a basis $\lbrace{S_j \rbrace}$ for the space of $k$-ranged operators,